 “How come?” she asked, puzzled.

 I was silent.
 This was the part where I’d usually say I’d had a big lunch, or wasn’t feeling well, or any other wild imagining I could think of to get out of eating it.
 But I didn’t have that luxury.
 I could feel the sweat beading on my forehead, and I was sure my face was flushed.
-But there was nothing for it.
+But I was committed to my experiment: there was nothing else to do.

 “Because I really don’t like your lasagna,” I finally blurted out.
 “In fact, I kinda hate it.”

 There was a stunned silence.
 Nobody in a million years would expect me to slam the sacred family recipe.
 My friend stared at me blankly, the ladle, covered in lasagna, still hovering above my plate in her hand.
 Eventually, she spoke.

 “Oh, thank God!” she said, plonking the ladle back in the dish.

 “I was so freaking sick of making it.
 I hate that damn recipe!
 Why didn’t you tell me ages ago?”